ewol123/app-extension-qdatetable/demo/src/markdown/qdatetable.md

 QDatetable (datetable)
 ===

 QDatetable is a [Quasar App Extension](https://quasar.dev/app-extensions/introduction).
-It allows you to display date ranges in a [QTable](https://quasar.dev/vue-components/table#QTable-API) and pick one of them.
+It allows you to display time ranges in a timetable like manner and pick one of them.
 You can also indicate inactive / disabled dates

 # Install